 Why Wait?
 You don't have to live with hearing loss

 Hearing aids can greatly improve your hearing, but they don’t provide “perfect” hearing.
 A hearing aid is exactly what it says — it is an “aid” to help you hear better.
 Our expertise and your attitude are the keys to your better hearing.

 Hearing loss typically develops over many years.
 Becoming reacquainted with sounds while using hearing aids will take some practice.
 Your brain will need time to adjust to the sounds your hearing aids help provide.
 Try not to get frustrated.
 We’re here to help you through this process.

 We treat our clients like our own family because we recognize that hearing well is important in all of your relationships!

 Check out more reviews to see how our clients feel about our service.

 Getting Used to Hearing Aids

 You may need just a few days to adjust to your new hearing aids, but most of our clients take a few weeks or even several months.
 In general, the greater the hearing loss and the longer it has been present, the more difficult it will be to transition to using hearing aids.
-At Clear Choice Hearing Aid, Inc., we’re uniquely trained to provide the rehabilitative programs you should have after we fit you with hearing aids.
+At Clear Choice Hearing Aid, Inc., we’re uniquely trained to guide you through your acclimatization and adaptation process.